Hampton, New Brunswick: Notable people

-The town of Hampton is the birthplace of: John Peters Humphrey, (one of the drafters of the Universal Declaration of Human Rights); artist and sculptor John Hooper; MLA Bev Harrison; Colin Jardine, bassist for folk punk band, Sleepy PUNK; NHL referee Tim Peel; singer/songwriter Jessica Rhaye; journalist/New Brunswick author Dorothy Dearborn; and journalist/New Brunswick author Stuart D. Trueman.
+The town of Hampton is the birthplace of: John Peters Humphrey, (one of the drafters of the Universal Declaration of Human Rights); artist and sculptor John Hooper; MLA Bev Harrison; and NHL referee Tim Peel.

 Steve Fossett once made a crash landing outside Hampton, in an aborted attempt to be the first balloonist to fly solo non-stop around the world.
 The Solo Challenger departed Stratobowl, South Dakota, on January 8, 1996.
 Fossett called it "the most embarrassing day of my life," but a woman from the town thought otherwise.
 Forcing her way through the crowd that gathered, she offered him a miniature Canadian flag.
 "Welcome to Canada," she said.
 Fossett sighed wearily and thanked her.

 As the shire town of the county, Hampton is also home to the Kings Co.
 Museum and Gaol.

 Canadian actor Donald Sutherland lived in present-day Hampton for the first six years of his life, before moving back to Saint John.